CompuTec/processforce-docs/current/administrator-guide/implementation-notes.md

 # Implementation Notes

-On this page, information vital for the implementation process will be published.
+In this page, information vital for the implementation process will be published.

 ---

-## Adding User Define Field to ProcessForce object
+## Adding User Define Field to ProcessForce Object

 If a partner decides to add a User Defined Field during an implementation phase to any of ProcessForce objects, a prefix should be added to the field name, e.g., a shortcut from the partner's company name.